Melbourne-Backpack/melbourne-backpack/README.md

 ## 📌Features
-This React Native Firebase app contains a few key features that all apps backed by Fireabase support:
+This React Native + Firebase + Expo app contains a few key features that all apps backed by Fireabase support:

 + Splash Screen
 + Registration with E-mail & Password